 The Key Transitions in Early Childhood Care

 Most children nowadays will follow a similar trajectory as they move through early learning centre based experiences.
 Day care programs accommodate children up to three years of age.
-After this time, children usually move to a pre-school program.
-If this preschool program is held in the same centre, it may simply be the case of changing rooms to a three plus learning environment.
+After this time, children usually move to a kindy program to help prepare them for preschool.
+If this kindy program is held in the same centre, it may simply be the case of changing rooms to a three plus learning environment.

-The transition from childcare to preschool is exciting and many children navigate this with growing confidence.
-Preschool learning is carefully developed to meet children’s needs in the areas of social and cognitive growth, motor skills, and early literacy and numeracy.
+The transition from childcare to kindy is exciting and many children navigate this with growing confidence.
+Three Plus learning is carefully developed to meet children’s needs in the areas of social and cognitive growth, motor skills, and early literacy and numeracy.

-If you are concerned about the intensity of a preschool program, don’t be.
+If you are concerned about the intensity of a kindy program, don’t be.
 The learning takes place in a safe nurturing play based environment, filled with games, songs, stories, and art.

 At Hamersley Early Learning School, our three plus program is delivered by passionate talented educators.
 Children are given the opportunity to develop social skills through collaboration on projects, such as cooking, gardening and music, as well as co-operative play, free play, and outdoor play.

 Early literacy skills are formed though role play, story time, songs and rhymes, and children begin to recognise and form the letters of the alphabet.
 This may begin simply with a few letters in their name.

 Motor skills are honed as children learn to manipulate objects such as play dough, learn to use pencils, paints, and child safe scissors.
 Early numeracy skills are encountered through puzzles, patterns, and games.

 Life skills are woven into the daily teachings and experiences at the centre, with nutrient, quiet time, and emotional wellbeing all high on the list of priorities for our educators.